SvenDjokic/image-classification-project/README.md

 Transfer learning:
 - pretrained.ipynb -> contains the new model built with the VGG16 pretrained model + custom dense layers
 - Link to saved model on Google Drive: https://drive.google.com/file/d/1ytYPetqzwkTV4MIYf1AT3HYolLpBN0FD/view?usp=sharing

+You can check all tried configurations of the CNN and the transfer learning model here: https://docs.google.com/spreadsheets/d/1UnibTBN0Xi4yqtNr6UujeHl6ZOWhO94EaAQFNSvsbco/edit?usp=sharing